-The Wallace Foundation, an independent national philanthropy, seeks to improve learning and enrichment for disadvantaged children and foster the vitality of the arts for everyone.
+The Wallace Foundation, an independent national philanthropy, seeks to foster equity and improvements in learning and enrichment for young people, and in the arts for everyone.
 Wallace’s approach is to develop insights into important questions that, if answered, could help strengthen practices and policies within the foundation’s fields of interest.

-Summer learning: Better understanding the impact of high-quality summer learning programs on children who typically lack access to such programs.
+Summer learning.
+Better understanding the impact of high-quality summer learning programs on children who typically lack access to such programs.

-With assets of about $1.4 billion, the foundation is among the 50 largest private foundations in the United States, according to 2014 figures from the Foundation Center.
+With assets of about $2 billion, the foundation is among the 50 largest independent foundations in the United States, according to 2014 figures from the Foundation Center.
 Wallace traces its origins back more than half a century to DeWitt and Lila Acheson Wallace, founders of The Reader’s Digest Association.

 We post job openings here in the employment section.
 If you are interested in applying, please send an email with your resume to